chwchiu/daml-fundamentals-project/README.md

 This is an application to order food at a fast food restaurant built in Daml.

 ### I. Overview
-This project was created by using the `creat-daml-app` template.
+This project was created by using the `empty-skeleton` template.

-Proposer can create a ProjectProposal contract.
-Evaluator can exercise ProposerAccomplishments to confirm if the proposer is ready to take on the new project.
-Evaluator can either Reject or Approve the proposal.
-Upon getting rejected, proposer can exercise Revise to re-propose the project with updated details.
-Upon getting approved, a Project contract is created, which then evaluator can Evaluate to create an Accomplishmen contract with, if the Project contract is considered ready to be published.
+There are 2 parties, the customer and the restaurant.
+The customer and restaurant can interact with each other to order and serve fast food.
+The restaruant can choose to accept or reject orders.
+The customer can also choose between dining modes, items and discounts they want to apply.

 ### II.
 Workflow